How Long Should a Cover Letter Be and What Should Be Included?

 Know the name of the recipient.

-Include the name of the hiring manager as opposed to a more general greeting like “To whom it may concern” or “Dear Hiring Manager.”
+Include the name of the hiring manager instead of a more general greeting like “To whom it may concern” or “Dear Hiring Manager.”
 Check the job description or company website for this information, or call the company to get the name of the hiring manager assigned to you.
 If you exhaust these options and can’t find the answer, use the general greeting.

 Tailor the letter.

-You’ll notice in the outline that company-specific and job posting-specific details should be included in the cover letter.
+You’ll notice in the outline that the cover letter should include company-specific and job posting-specific details.
 As a result, every cover letter should be uniquely written for each of the jobs you're applying for and not repurposed.

 Formatting is important too.

-While it’s easy to focus on word selection or questions like, “How long should a cover letter be?” formatting is a priority as well.
+While it’s easy to focus on word selection or questions like, “How long should a cover letter be?” formatting is also a priority.
 Keep the margins standard, pick a legible and common font like Arial or Times New Roman, and font size of 11 or 12.

 Use bullet points for organization.
 In your second or third paragraph, when you mention your qualifications, list each of your qualities as a bullet point.